-The principal activities of the subsidiary companies are disclosed in Note 24 to the Financial Statements.
+The principal activities of the subsidiary companies are disclosed in Note 24 to the financial statements.

-There were no significant changes in the nature of activities of the Company and of its subsidiary companies during the financial year.
+There were no significant changes in the nature of activities of the Company and its subsidiary companies during the financial year.

-The financial statements were authorised for issue by the Board of Directors in accordance with a resolution of the Directors on 2 February 2016.
+The financial statements were authorised for issue by the Board of Directors in accordance with a resolution of the Directors on 27 January 2015.